gkmit-inside/Documentation/docs/data-flow-diagram-level-0.md

 **Admin**

-- Oversees user and post approvals, manages analytics, and has access to all employee-level features.
+- Oversees user and post approvals, manages analytics.
 - Admins ensure that only compliant and approved content is published.

-**GKMIT_INSIDE (System Process)**
+**GKMIT INSIDE (System Process)**

-- Acts as the **central application hub** — handling user authentication, post workflows, data validation, and communication between clients and the database.
+- Acts as the **central application hub** — handling user authentication, post workflows, data validation, and communication between the user and the database.

 **MongoDB Database**

-- Serves as the **primary data store**, maintaining all persistent information such as users, posts, comments, reactions, and bookmarks.
+- Serves as the **primary data store**, maintaining all persistent information such as users, posts, comments, reactions, bookmarks,  and activity logs.

 ---

 ## Summary

-- This diagram represents the **Level 0 Context View** of the GKMIT_INSIDE system.
+- This diagram represents the **Level 0 Context View** of the system.
-- It shows external entities (Employee and Admin) and their high-level interactions with the central process — **GKMIT_INSIDE** — which, in turn, exchanges and manages data through the **MongoDB database**.
+- It shows external entities (Employee and Admin) and their high-level interactions with the central process, which in turn, exchanges and manages data through the **MongoDB databases**.